-October 17th, 2020 Sergei Lebedev received in Wroclaw, Poland, the Natalia Gorbaniewska Award, or Angelus Central European Literature Readers‘ Award for his novel „Children of Kronos“, translated by Grzegorz Szymczak.
+October 17th, 2020 Sergei Lebedev received in Wroclaw, Poland, the Natalia Gorbaniewska Award, awarded by te jury oft he Angelus Central European Literature Readers‘ Award, for his novel „Children of Kronos“, translated by Grzegorz Szymczak.

 For the first time, the Central European forum in Bratislava, Slovak Republic, has inaugurated the title of Honorary Central European, bestowing it on Svetlana Alexievich.